 The Central Coast of California has long attracted a pantheon of photographers – artists whose works are appreciated the world over.
 Wynn Bullock and his wife Edna, who became a fine art photographer after he died, are among this special group.

 Funding is needed for UCSC to acquire the archive so that this cultural treasure may be preserved and shared.
-Please join us in this fundraising effort and ensure that the Bullock family legacies can continue to inspire generations to come.
+Thanks to the generosity of over 90 donors, this fundraising effort has already enabled the University to acquire the entire groundbreaking Wynn Bullock Color Light Abstraction Traveling Exhibition, plus a key print of Wynn’s vintage black-and-white work.

-All donations are fully tax-deductible minus the value of any thank you gifts requested.
+All donations are fully tax-deductible minus the value of any thank-you gifts requested.
 Every donation will be acknowledged by a note of appreciation from Barbara Bullock-Wilson on a frameable card of one of her parent’s photographs, including an interesting backstory of the image.

 Wynn Bullock’s Sea Palms, 1968; Edna Bullock's Driftwood, 1978; and Wynn & Edna Bullock in Home Studio, 1974 by Jim Hill.
 Bullock photos © 2022 Bullock Family Photography LLC.
 All rights reserved.
 Bullock Portrait © 2022 Jim Hill.